lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/test_umap.png" width="1380" height="309" />

-Ha, can't find any pattern to differentiate classes well, right? 😅 Cool!
-With this data, we will try to classify all the masked data!
+Not seeing any clear patterns to distinguish between the classes, right? 😅 No problem!
+With this data, we'll work on classifying all the masked instances!

-* 🌻 [Check type 1 data mask code here >>][2]
+* 🌻 [Check scenario 1 data mask code here >>][2]
 * 🌻 [Learn more about UMAP dimensional reduction here >>][3]